ezod/aistweet/README.md

 aistweet tracks ships via AIS and takes their picture with a Raspberry Pi camera as they pass by.

+Written for and powering the [Detroit River Boat Tracker].

 How To Build It
 ---------------